mhightower83/BacktraceLog/ReadMe.md

 # Backtrace Log
-This library generates and stores a backtrace of a crash in an IRAM or DRAM log buffer.
-By crunching the stack trace and code to generate a list of function addresses that were at play when the crash occurred, we can condense the amount of data that needs to be stored for later analysis.
-Reducing the data to a small list allows storage in slivers of unused IRAM or noinit DRAM.
-Which can optionally be backed up to User RTC memory.
+Backtrace condenses the large stack dump to a form more easily stored or carried forward to the next boot cycle for deferred retrieval.
+BacktraceLog can store in an IRAM or DRAM log buffer.
+The log buffer can optionally be backed up to User RTC memory and persist across deep sleep.

+By backtrace, we are referring to a series of program execution addresses printed on a single line.
+These may represent the return points of each nested function call going backward from the crash address.
+To generate a report of source code locations, provide the list of addresses to a utility like `addr2line`.

+Because of some very efficient compiler optimizations, the call list may have gaps.
+Some optimization changes like `-fno-optimize-sibling-calls` can improve the backtrace report.
+This one has the downside of increasing Stack usage.

+BacktraceLog works through a postmortem callback.
+It stores and optionally prints a backtrace.
+The backtrace process extracts data by scanning the stack and machine code, looking at each stack frame for size and a return addresses.
+Faults due to WDT are more of an issue with edge functions.
+An edge function can hide an infinite loop from this method.
+The function does not need to store the return address on the Stack.
+The register `a0` is never overwritten by a function call.
+By adding an empty Extended ASM line, `asm volatile("" ::: "a0", "memory");`, near the top of these functions, can persuade the compiler to commit the return address to the Stack.

-The Backtrace Log library adds about 3K bytes to the total sketch size.
+The BacktraceLog library adds about 3K bytes to the total sketch size.
 Of that, a minor 188 bytes is to support the RTC memory backup.
 The library can be disabled in the build by setting `-DESP_DEBUG_BACKTRACELOG_MAX=0` in the sketch build options.

 The library gains control at crash time through a postmortem callback function, `custom_crash_callback`.
 This library builds on Espressif's `backtrace.c`.
 It has been readapted from Open source RTOS to the Arduino ESP8266 environment using Espressif's NONOS SDK.